LukasBangStoltz/test_handin_2/README.md

 **Differences**:

 The two frameworks differ a lot in their syntax.
-An example below when mocking a property, its a lot more simple to understand the mocking in Nsubstitute
+An example below when mocking a property, its a lot more simple to understand the mocking in Nsubstitute:

 ![alt text](./picture/pic2.PNG "Title")